arfr/varnish-configuration/README.md

 Operating Varnish with other Shopware editions is neither possible nor guaranteed.

 ## Requirements
-This configuration requires at least version 4.0 of Varnish and at lease version 4.3 of shopware.
+This configuration requires at least version 4.0 of Varnish and at least version 4.3.3 of shopware.

 ## Shopware configuration